input-output-hk/cardano-sl/wallet-new/docs/updates.md

 -   (1.1) As a Daedalus user, I want to be able to download an update.

-After having grabbed a `WalletSoftwareUpdate` via `GET /api/v1/update` Daedalus is now in the position to react to user's input.
+After having grabbed a `WalletSoftwareUpdate` via a successful `GET /api/v1/update` Daedalus is now in the position to react to user's input.
 In this story, the user would choose to continue with the update process.
 To do so, the update would need to be downloaded.
 More specifically, the user would call `POST /api/v1/update/download` which would begin the download process.
 No state change would be necessary in the backend yet.
 Story `1.2.` assumes